djwilkins/material-ui-tutorial/README.md

 We also add some spacing between in the items in the Grid (back in the parent Notes component.)

 And using the "elevation" prop, passed to the <Card> parent component, we define the amount of the card(s) "popping" up from the page (how much shadow / depth it reflects).

+# Card Component - Implementing handleDelete

+Finally, we implement a handleDelete function by first creating it in the Note component (because it's the level at which the notes state is managed).

+We then pass the handleDelete method through a prop into the NoteCard child component and hook the IconButton/trash can icon's onClick up to utilize it.

+You can see that the db.json is down one Note per my testing this out / confirming it worked.

+(See also the async/await usage in the handleDelete function itself.
+Note also the const variable in it... that is not changed within the method.
+Yet each time it runs, it will point to a new array returned by filter.)